 - National Transportation Safety Board.
 (2018, September 11).
 Select Risk Factors Associated with Causes of Motorcycle Crashes.
 Safety Report.
 Retrieved from https://www.ntsb.gov/safety/safety-studies/Documents/SR1801.pdf

-- Padway, M. (2018, August 17).
-Motorcycle Safety Tips for New Riders.
-Motorcycle Legal Foundation.
-Retrieved from https://www.motorcyclelegalfoundation.com/motorcycle-safety-tips/
+- Padway, M. (n.d.).
+The Ultimate Motorcycle Safety Guide: Tips for New Riders.
+Michael Padway & Associates.
+Retrieved from https://www.michaelpadway.com/riding-skills-and-safety/ultimate-motorcycle-safety-guide

 - Puac-Polanco, V., Keyes, K.M. and Li, G. (2016, August 9).
 Mortality from Motorcycle Crashes: The Baby-Boomer Cohort Effect.
 Injury Epidemiology.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4978754/